atomaszewicz/Bond/RStudio/Analysis.md

 One thing that bugged me about the results from the Bond series it that I expected critics's scores to be more, well, critical of movies than that of your average Joe Rotten Tomatoe.
 The average RT user rating for the Bond films was 10% (7 percentage-points) less than the critic ratings, while the results from the '538' article pegged user ratings 19% (3 percentage-points) higher than critic scores <sup>[1]</sup>.
 It could be that critics are more harsh on movies in general but they understand the place of the James Bond movies.
 So while the average theater-goer is keeping their score of Citizen Kane or Casablanca in mind when they pencil in their rating for the 007 films, critics understand that the Bond franchise should be judged for what it is: B-movies about a globe-trotting, babe-charming super spy, not exaclty high-art.

-So now that we've looked at how the franchise ranks on average, and how that average compares to other films, let's look at the ratings of specific films in the series.
+Now that we've looked at how the franchise ranks on average, and how that average compares to other films, let's look at the ratings of specific films in the series.

 ```R
 #We reshape the 'rate' dataframe to have all the numerical ratings in one column